Raviteq/adrapid-api/source/index.html.md

 This is the [AdRapid](http://www.adrapid.com) public API v1.0 documentation

 ### API URL
-The base URL for all API request is `http://api.adrapid.com/`.
+The base URL for all API requests is `http://api.adrapid.com/`.
 A set of public methods are available as specified in this document.

 # Authentication